luizpvas/compser/README.md

 #### `map`

 Calls the map function with the accumulated state's results.
-The result returned from map is pushed to the result stack.
+Accumuluate results are popped from the stack.
-Important: The arity of the map function should be the same results produced in the pipeline.
+The return value from the map call is pushed to the stack.
+Important: The arity of the map function should be equal to the amount of results produced in the pipeline.

 ```ruby
 PlusOne = ->(x) { x + 1 }